apollee/SO-Circuit-Solver/README.md

 # SO_1
-Project from my college class of operating systems.
+Project from my operating systems college class.